Fascinator

 A fascinator is a formal headpiece, a style of millinery.
 Since the 1990s, the term has referred to a type of formal headwear worn as an alternative to the hat; it is usually a large decorative design attached to a band or clip.
 In contrast to a hat, its function is purely ornamental: it covers very little of the head and offers little or no protection from the weather.
 An intermediate form, incorporating a more substantial base to resemble a hat, is sometimes called a hatinator.

+In recent times, especially in countries like Australia and New Zealand, the term ‘fascinator’ has devolved to often refer to mass-produced cheap hairpieces (and used in a more derogatory sense); pieces handmade by qualified milliners are referred to instead by the generic term ‘headpiece’, or by the particular style such as cocktail hat, percher, etc.

 Etymology

 The word "fascinator" is derived from the Latin verb fascinare ("to fascinate"), and simply means a thing or person that is enthralling or extremely interesting.
-Historically, the term was also applied to a person or animal with the (perhaps magical) power of rendering others unable to move or escape.

 History

 Earlier decorative headpieces

 It was customary for Christian women in Europe to wear some sort of headcovering.
-The European fashion of decorating the female head with a round-brimmed headgear (or hat) can be traced back to the late Renaissance era of the 16th century when some rare Tudor bonnets appears to have a brim.
+The European fashion of decorating the female head with a round-brimmed headgear (or hat) can be traced back to the late Renaissance era of the 16th century when some rare Tudor bonnets appear to have a brim.
 Starting with the Baroque era of the 17th century, brimless head decorations developed.
 Queen Marie Antoinette made the fashion of using ostrich plumes as a head decoration popular among the European royal courts.
 Increased trade with Africa meant ostrich feathers were becoming more readily available to be used in fashion items, although this was still costly and therefore affordable only to the aristocracy and wider upper classes.